Study Shows P/D Is Better Mesothelioma Treatment Option Than EPP

 The simmering debate about which surgical treatment is preferred for malignant pleural mesothelioma has become considerably more one-sided lately, further addressed by surgeon Loic Lang-Lazdunski, M.D., in the latest report by the International Association for the Study of Lung Cancer.

-The less radical pleurectomy/decortication (P/D) has proven to be more successful and safer in many ways than the extrapleural pnemonectomy (EPP), which once was considered the standard of care and continues to be used by some American surgeons.
+The less radical pleurectomy and decortication (P/D) has proven to be more successful and safer in many ways than the extrapleural pnemonectomy (EPP), which once was considered the standard of care and continues to be used by some American surgeons.

 The study was published in the April 2012 issue of Journal of Thoracic Oncology.

 “The results are there.
-My view is clear: EPP should be abandoned in malignant pleural mesothelioma,” Lang-Luzdunski told Asbestos.com in an e-mail Friday from London.
+My view is clear: EPP should be abandoned in malignant pleural mesothelioma,” Lang-Luzdunski told Asbestos.com.

 EPP involves a removal of the entire diseased lung, lung lining, part of the membrane covering the heart and part of the diaphragm.